-- Indian Heaven Wilderness
+Indian Heaven Wilderness

-- Big Lava Bed - an Inventoried Roadless Area, but not recommended for inclusion in Wilderness expansion o Mount St. Helens National Volcanic Monument Additions: Part of the Tumwater IRA on the north side of Mount St. Helens is in LSR designation, while the other sections are Matrix.
+Big Lava Bed - an Inventoried Roadless Area, but not recommended for inclusion in Wilderness expansion

+Green River Valley - recommended for Monument inclusion or alternative reserve protection to support recreation, protect old-growth, and reduce mining threats o Mount St. Helens National Volcanic Monument Additions: Part of the Tumwater IRA on the north side of Mount St. Helens is in LSR designation, while the other sections are Matrix.
 The Strawberry IRA, to the east, is largely in Matrix.
 The Green River Valley, home to remaining stand of old-growth and a river identified as a Wild Steelhead Gene Bank, lies in Matrix land between these IRAs and the Monument.
 These sections of the forest, as a whole, have immense ecological value and are also important for recreational needs.
 These areas are priority recommendations for reserve expansion.
 Also, the uninventoried roadless areas on southwest part of the Monument, while not currently IRAs, are considered as important additions to the Monument.
 Adding these areas to the Monument or including sections as a connected Research Natural Area (RNA) or Botanical Special Area (BSA) would benefit the fragile and important ecosystem of the Mount St. Helens area.
 The Green River valley and neighboring Ryan Lake were originally considered for inclusion in the Monument at the time of designation; this area is a prime candidate for inclusion in the Monument as it was within the blast zone and is already managed by the Monument.